FaithAlone.net

 14 He shall glorify me: for he shall receive of mine, and shall shew it unto you.

-Muslims assert that the Comforter discussed in the passages above is none other than Muhammad.
+Muslims assert that the Comforter discussed in the passages above is Muhammad.

 Firstly, in John 14 through 16, Jesus calls God "The Father" no less than 45 times, something which Muhammad taught was sinful and blasphemous (Surah 5:18, 19:88-92, etc.).
 All of the passages mentioning the Comforter also have the Father in the immediate context, or even the same sentence.
 Jesus also teaches in chapter 14 that "no man comes to the Father, but by me" (John 14:6), and that He answers prayers (John 14:13-14) - two things that Muhammad would have deemed extremely blasphemous.
 So, how could any of this be used as a prophecy of Muhammad?
-What is the point of playing this game where a text that violently contradicts everything you're saying can actually be used as proof you're correct, so long as most of its context - and the entire rest of the book that it's from - is thrown away and ignored?
+What is the point of playing this game where a text that violently contradicts everything Muslims are saying can actually be used as proof that they are correct, so long as most of its context - and the entire rest of the book that it is from - is thrown away and ignored?
 Anyone could do that with any text to support any belief.

-Secondly, the Comforter is explicitly identified in John 14:26, and it's categorically not Muhammad:
+Secondly, the Comforter is explicitly identified in John 14:26, and it is categorically not Muhammad:

 John 14:26